Concordium/concordium-misc-tools/state-compare/README.md

 migrated correctly.
 The output is meant to indicate if there are issues, the tool does not print the exact difference between the states.

+The tool at present requires a decent amount of memory since it loads the list of all accounts in memory, and also queries accounts and contract state in parallel.
+When this becomes an issue we can limit the amount of concurrency and do things in a more streaming fashion to reduce resource usage.

 ## Building

 The project is a pure Rust project, and can be built by running